By Mayela Vazquez

-For a more dramatic skin tone effect, you will need a very long lasting foundation much lighter than your skin colour.
-For this we highly recommend AEOS Liquid Make-Up in Ivory, but you can use whatever you have on hand.
+For a more dramatic skin tone effect, you’ll need a very long lasting foundation, much lighter than your skin colour.
+For this we highly recommend 100 Percent Pure foundation in White Peach, but you can use whatever you have on hand.
 Just make it a bit brighter and lighter by adding some of your own under-eye concealer to a few drops of the makeup; mix in your hand and apply.
-If your costume is a ‘dead’ theme (think: zombies, ghosts…), then pat a bit of powder over your nose and cheeks for a matt look (who wants to be a glowing, dewy zombie!?)
+If your costume is a ‘dead’ theme (think: zombies, ghosts…), then pat a bit of powder from Juice Beauty over your nose and cheeks for a matt look (who wants to be a glowing, dewy zombie!?)

 For contouring, focus on creating hollows in your cheeks.
 To do this, use a darker colour just under your cheekbones–you can use brown or even purple eye shadow for this.
 Use a small brush to have more control; just be sure to blend well afterwards.
-You can use a light shimmer to highlight the highest part of your cheekbones and browbones as well.
+You can use a light shimmer like this one by RMS to highlight the highest part of your cheekbones and brow bones as well.

-To ensure your makeup stays in place after a night out, we recommend Kari Gran mineral based setting powder.
+To ensure your makeup stays in place after a night out, we recommend Inika setting powder.
 Just brush across your entire face after your look has been created.